Razee-App/engine/README.md

-Got it!
-Here's a README tailored specifically for the microservices used in the Razee application.

----

-# Razee Microservices
+# Razee AI Engine - Microservices
 ## Overview
 This project consists of Flask-based microservices designed for the Razee application.
 It includes services for Optical Character Recognition (OCR), video-to-text conversion, and document processing using LangChain.
 AWS S3 is used for document storage, and the services are modular to support the needs of the Razee platform.

 ## Features